Those who have been to HEAVEN 17’s concert performances over the last 18 months will have noticed a glamorous addition to the band on keyboards.

 More of the same and continuing to play live with awesome artists would be nice.
 As long as I’m playing and writing I’m happy.

-The Electricity Club gives its warmest thanks to BERENICE SCOTT
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Berenice Scott

 Text and Interview by Chi Ming Lai